🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 When to definitely see a vet?

-I always say this, because it's important: Zeolite and natural support are complementary — not a substitute for veterinary diagnosis.
+I say this again and again because it's important: Zeolite and natural support are complementary — not a substitute for veterinary diagnosis.
 In old age, this is even more true.

 • Severe stiffness or pain when getting up and moving